shawnlawson/ArtCodeInteractivity/VisualAudio_03/readme.md

 _Programming Interactivity_, Chapter 10, Sound.

 _Programming Interactivity_, Chapter 13, This one is also up to you: 3D.
 Or just the shader part on pages 520 - 529.

+#### 4. Read More
+A few more things to read are in the [google drive here](https://drive.google.com/folderview?id=0BwTG9v1wttXLV0UtZmJMNkVkRzA&usp=sharing).
+We won't have time to directly talk about them, but are good to think about.